 Summer can be sweltering hot and winter can be arguably difficult for travel—the best season to travel around Japan really is the spring, as that’s when the ever famous and well-loved sakura (cherry blossom) season starts.
 This time of year is such a celebrated period in the Japanese calendar and goes beyond just buying a drink and having a simple picnic (hanami), it’s all about the festival atmosphere.
 It’s not just the big cities that are fantastic for hanami though, below we’ve highlighted some of the most impressive spring day trips from Tokyo that are easily accessible—ensuring that you have the most superb cherry blossom viewing experience.

-Not exactly the nearest city to Tokyo for a day trip, but technically Kyoto can be done in a day with the journey only taking 2 hours and 20 minutes via shinkansen—a round-trip ticket is ¥26,160.
+Not exactly the nearest city to Tokyo for a day trip, but technically Kyoto can be done in a day with the journey only taking 2 hours and 20 minutes via shinkansen—you can snag a discount round-trip ticket for ¥21,000.
 Or, if you have it, you can get there using the Japan Rail Pass.

 Maruyama Park is the place to be for cherry blossom viewing in Kyoto.
 You’ll see heaps of people all having their own hanami parties.
 The evening is when the place is truly buzzing and a great little spot to see the locals showing their appreciation for the cherry blossom season.